 The best time to give your cat his insulin injections is just after a meal when his blood sugar levels are the highest.
 If you’re concerned that your cat won’t stay still, some experts recommend administering insulin while your cat is in the middle of a meal.

 If you’re busy and frazzled and always forget things like this, put an alarm on your phone, alarm clock, or watch that will remind you that it’s time to give your cat the juice.
 We’re trying to space injections by 11-12 hours, so you have a one hour window in which you can safely give your cat his shot.
 If you get caught up in a conversation with your dinner guests and don’t get a chance to give your cat his shot until 10 pm, skip the dose.
 It’s better to miss a shot of insulin than to give your cat one dose at 10 pm and another dose at 8 am the next day.

 We’re weighing the negatives of high blood sugar from not getting enough insulin versus low blood sugar from too much insulin.
-Low blood sugar or hypoglycemia is a life-threatening condition, while hyperglycemia was everyday life for your cat the day before he was diagnosed with diabetes.
+Low blood sugar or hypoglycemia is a life-threatening condition, while hyperglycemia was everyday life for your cat the day before he received his diabetes diagnosis.

 Theoretically, you could push your next dose out to 11-12 hours from the oopsie shot, but then you’re at risk of creating a dosing schedule that’s sliding further and further from your intentions and eventually would have you giving your cat insulin at 2 am.
 Routine is important for you and it’s even more valuable for your cat.
 It’s better to skip a shot.

 If you’re giving your cat once-daily doses, the rules are the same.

 Before starting insulin therapy, check with your veterinarian for their advice on the best time to administer the insulin.
 Also, if you’re worried about what to do if you’ve missed an insulin, contact your veterinarian.